Sayog-Shendre/flappy-Bird/README.md

-# Project C - Flappy Bird Game Clone
+# Project C - Flappy Bird Game

 A browser-based clone of the classic Flappy Bird game.
 Built with HTML, CSS, and JavaScript, the game offers a simple, addictive gameplay experience where users control a bird, navigating through obstacles to achieve a high score.